christopherhem/team-table/journals/christopher.md

 Worked on the profile page and forms are working from a front end perspective, but members and roles endpoints displaying a 405 error (Method not allowed).
 It appears to not want to accept the data that is being sent.
 Will continue tomorrow.
 Onwards.

 ## Octover 28, 2022

+Wow, I'm amazed how many bugs we fixed today especially being the last day of the project...
+I worked on all the forms with Louise and Josh to grind these bugs out and we did it!
+I'm so proud of us.
+Especially given out situation of having only three person project team!
+I also added a Carousel feature to showcase images of our project to new users who haven't signed up yet!
+Talk about meeting deadlines and meeting them at the very moment.
+My brain is fried.......I hope we pass.